lastmeta/HumanMoney/readme.md

 The account can still be voted up manually, but can't approach the median naturally as everyone else does.

 This should serve to incentivize the sale of the account before it's frozen by the community.
-The accounts that gets frozen can be unfrozen, hopefully upon evidence that the account belongs to an actual, separate new individual, we want the number of individuals in the community to grow as the number of accounts grow to approximate the ideal of one account per human life.
+The account that gets frozen can be unfrozen, hopefully upon evidence that the account belongs to an actual, separate new individual, we want the number of individuals in the community to grow as the number of accounts grow to approximate the ideal of one account per human life.

 Unfortunately, this is a tricky mechanism to engineer because it is prone to weaponization if it is implemented incorrectly.
 Making it too easy to freeze accounts and innocent people will be punished.
 Make it too hard to freeze accounts and everyone suffers from rent seekers.

-Just because it was designed as a homeostatic mechansim does not mean it will be used solely for that purpose.
+Just because it was designed as a homeostatic mechanism does not mean it will be used solely for that purpose.

 I have no implemenetation details about this mechanic.
 It might be tricky, but the alternative of doing nothing means the network has virtually no recourse against those that openly horde multiple accounts and that makes the system as a whole much less valuable.
 This problem must be dealt with as it is a tragedy of the commons issue.